 We read in Ruth 1:22 that Boaz was harvesting barley.
 Barley was not as sought after as wheat but it was used for cooking and to feed animals.
 Many products today are derived from barley including malt and yeast.

 Way to Introduce the Story:

-Before class write the names of various groups of people on the chalk/white board: sick, poor, homeless, widows, orphans, mentally ill, physically handicapped, lonely, separated from families, etc. Help the children brainstorm needs that each of these groups might have.
+Before class write the names of various groups of people on the chalkboard/whiteboard: sick, poor, homeless, widows, orphans, mentally ill, physically handicapped, lonely, separated from families, etc. Help the children brainstorm the needs that each of these groups might have.
 Then discuss how these needs can be met.
-Talk about the time, money, etc. Involved.
-“In today’s story we are going to learn about a young woman who helped her mother-in-law.
+Talk about the time, money, etc. involved.
+“In today’s story, we are going to learn about a young woman who helped her mother-in-law.
 It was not easy to help but she did it anyway.”

 A man named Elimelech and his wife, Naomi, lived in the city of Bethlehem in the land of Judah.
 They had two sons named Mahlon and Kilion.
 This family liked living in Bethlehem because all of their friends and relatives lived there too.
 Elimelech’s family and friends all worshipped God.

 Once a bad thing happened in Bethlehem.
 Rains stopped coming and crops stopped growing.
 Soon there was not even enough food for everyone to eat.
 Elimelech and Naomi decided to take their two sons and move to another country.
 They travelled to Moab.
 The people of Moab did not worship the Lord.
 They worshipped other gods.
 This was the land where Mahlon and Kilion grew up.

 As time passed, Elimelech died.
 Naomi’s two sons, Mahlon and Kilion, married girls from Moab.
 They were not married for very long when another bad thing happened.
 Mahlon and Kilion died!
 Naomi and her two daughters-in-law must have been so unhappy.
 Now there were no men in their family.